 Overview for Voice-enabling Your App and Content

-With the release of Fire TV Cube, customers can interact with their TVs in a hands-free way (an interaction referred to as "far-field control").
+With the release of Fire TV Cube, and the ability to link Echo devices to Fire TV, customers can interact with their TVs in a hands-free way (an interaction referred to as "far-field control").
 They can ask Alexa to play content, search for content, control playback, and change channels on their Fire TV using voice.
-Even without Fire TV Cube, if users link their Alexa-enabled device (such as an Echo or Echo Dot) with Fire TV, they can also interact with content and control playback in a similar hands-free way.
-Or using the Alexa Voice Remote, customers can interact with their TV by pressing down the voice button.
+Even without Fire TV Cube or a paired Echo, customers can press the microphone button on the Alexa Voice Remote to say voice commands to Fire TV (this is referred to as "near-field" control).

 Integrating with Alexa introduces some terms that might be unfamiliar.
 The following glossary defines some of these terms.